ROCm/HIP/docs/reference/kernel_language.md

 uint64_t __ballot(int predicate)
 ```

-Threads in a warp are referred to as *lanes* and are numbered from 0 to warpSize -- 1.
+Threads in a warp are referred to as *lanes* and are numbered from 0 to `warpSize` -- 1.
 For these functions, each warp lane contributes 1 -- the bit value (the predicate), which is efficiently broadcast to all lanes in the warp.
-The 32-bit int predicate from each lane reduces to a 1-bit value: 0 (predicate = 0) or 1 (predicate != 0). `__any` and `__all` provide a summary view of the predicates that the other warp lanes contribute:
+The 32-bit int predicate from each lane reduces to a 1-bit value: 0 (`predicate = 0`) or 1 (`predicate != 0`). `__any` and `__all` provide a summary view of the predicates that the other warp lanes contribute:

 - `__any()` returns 1 if any warp lane contributes a nonzero predicate, or 0 otherwise
 - `__all()` returns 1 if all other warp lanes contribute nonzero predicates, or 0 otherwise

 Applications can test whether the target platform supports the any/all instruction using the `hasWarpVote` device property or the HIP_ARCH_HAS_WARP_VOTE compiler define.

 `__ballot` provides a bit mask containing the 1-bit predicate value from each lane.
 The nth bit of the result contains the 1 bit contributed by the nth warp lane.
-Note that HIP's `__ballot` function supports a 64-bit return value (compared with Cuda’s 32 bits).
-Code ported from Cuda should support the larger warp sizes that the HIP version of this instruction supports.
-Applications can test whether the target platform supports the ballot instruction using the `hasWarpBallot` device property or the HIP_ARCH_HAS_WARP_BALLOT compiler define.
+Note that HIP's `__ballot` function supports a 64-bit return value (compared with CUDA’s 32 bits).
+Code ported from CUDA should support the larger warp sizes that the HIP version of this instruction supports.
+Applications can test whether the target platform supports the ballot instruction using the `hasWarpBallot` device property or the `HIP_ARCH_HAS_WARP_BALLOT` compiler define.

 ### Warp Shuffle Functions

 Half-float shuffles are not supported.
-The default width is warpSize---see [Warp Cross-Lane Functions](#warp-cross-lane-functions).
-Applications should not assume the warpSize is 32 or 64.
+The default width is `warpSize`---see [Warp Cross-Lane Functions](#warp-cross-lane-functions).
+Applications should not assume the `warpSize` is 32 or 64.

 ```
 int   __shfl      (int var,   int srcLane, int width=warpSize);